History of Palermo: Phoenicians

 In the 8th c.
 BC Phoenicians established a flourishing merchant colony in the Palermo area.
 The relationship of the new city with the Siculi, the people living in the Eastern part of the Island involved both commerce and war.
 The first building in which soon became a great city was called Mabbonath ("lodging" in Phoenician).
 The settlement itself was known as Ziz (𐤑𐤉𐤑, ṣyṣ), meaning "Flower".
-It was the most important of the three colonies forming the “Phoenician Triangle” cited by Thucydides, the others being Motya and Soluntum.
+It was the most important of the three colonies forming the "Phoenician Triangle" cited by Thucydides, the others being Motya and Soluntum.

 Greeks

 Between the 8th and the 7th centuries BC, the Greeks colonized Sicily.
 They called the city Panormos ("All port") and traded with the Carthaginians.
 The two civilizations lived together in Sicily until the Roman conquest.
 Carthaginian coins from Palermo used the Greek name Panormos from the 5th century BC.
-The Greek colony at Panormos had two cores: the "Old Town" (Palepolis) between the two rivers Kemonia and Papirethos and the "New Town" (Neapolis).
+The Greek colony at Panormos had two cores: the "Old Town" (Paleopolis) between the two rivers Kemonia and Papirethos and the "New Town" (Neapolis).
 Curiously, early Naples was also divided in two parts with the same names.
 Its current name stems from the latter.